claudy/Highpointers-Konvention-2022/schedule.md

 What: A group will be going to visit the Flight 93 Memorial after breakfast.
 The U.S. Park Service has built a very nice [memorial and visitors center](https://www.nps.gov/flni/index.htm).
 Expect to spend about an hour here, possible a little longer.

-Notes: The memorial is roughly 30 miles (~45 min drive) east of 7 Springs Resort.
+> Note: The memorial is roughly 30 miles (~45 min drive) east of Seven Springs Resort.

 ### 🥾 **GAP Trail Hike**